 - Product designer on Jive Chime (a real-time team messaging app)

-- Activities includes user research, product discovery, information architecture, content strategy, interaction design, and prototyping.
+- Activities included user research, product discovery, information architecture, content strategy, interaction design, and prototyping.

 HealthSparq (April 2014 – September 2014)